-Metropolitan statistical areas are geographic entities delineated by the New Jersey Office of Management and Budget (OMB) for use by Federal statistical agencies in collecting, tabulating, and publishing Federal statistics.
-The general concept of a metropolitan area is that of a large nucleus, together with adjacent communities, having a high degree of social and economic integration with that core (Census 2014).
+Metropolitan statistical areas (MSA) are geographic entities delineated by the New Jersey Office of Management and Budget (OMB) for use by federal statistical agencies in collecting, tabulating, and publishing federal statistics.
+A MSA is defined as having a large nucleus, together with adjacent communities which have a high degree of social and economic integration with that core (U.S. Census 2014).

 Northeast New Jersey and portions of New York State are located in the New York-Newark Combined Statistical Area.
-This area is broken down into smaller metropolitan statistical areas (MSA).
+This area is broken down into smaller MSAs.
 Sussex County is located within the New York-Newark Combined Statistical Area and the New York-Newark-Jersey City Metropolitan Statistical Area U.S. Census 2014).